 How to Use a Steamer to Steam Clothes

-- 1Hang up the garment (on a clothes hanger, on the steamer’s hanger if it is full size, or even on your shower rail!).
+- 1Hang up the garment (on a clothes hanger, on the steamer’s hanger if it is full size, or even on your shower rail – you could also buy a dedicated garment steam board that hangs over a door).
 Every steamer is different so read the manual to learn about best practices.
 This is a general guide only.

 - 2Fill the steamer’s tank with water.
 If you live in a hard water area, use distilled water (if possible).
 That will avoid the build up of minerals in the steamer.
 When you’ve filled the tank, plug in and turn on.
 You should know it’s ready – steam will be shooting out in a consistent volume.